-The site system role can only be installed at the top-tier site of your hierarchy (A central administration site or the stand-alone primary site).
+The site system role can only be installed at the top-tier site of your hierarchy, which is a central administration site or stand-alone primary site.

-If you expand a stand-alone primary site into a larger hierarchy, you must uninstall this role from the primary site and can then install it at the central administration site.
+If you expand a stand-alone primary site to a larger hierarchy, you must uninstall this role from the primary site and can then install it at the central administration site.

 The service connection point supports two modes of operation:

-In online mode, the service connection point automatically checks every 24 hours for updates and then downloads new updates that are available for your current infrastructure and product version, making them available in the Configuration Manager console
+In online mode, the service connection point automatically checks every 24 hours for updates and then downloads new updates that are available for your current infrastructure and product version to make them available in the Configuration Manager console.

-When you change the mode between online or offline after you have installed the service connection point, you must then restart the SMS_DMP_DOWNLOADER thread of the Configuration Manager SMS_Executive service before this change becomes effective.
+When you change between online or offline modes after you install the service connection point, you must then restart the SMS_DMP_DOWNLOADER thread of the Configuration Manager SMS_Executive service before this change becomes effective.
 To do this, use the Configuration Manager Service Manager to restart only the SMS_DMP_DOWNLOADER thread of the SMS_Executive service.
-You can also restart the SMS_Executive service for Configuration Manager (which restarts most site components), or wait for a schedule task like a site backup which stops and then later restarts the SMS_Executive for you.
+You can also restart the SMS_Executive service for Configuration Manager, which restarts most site components, or you can wait for a scheduled task like a site backup, which stops and then later restarts the SMS_Executive service for you.

-To use the Configuration Manager Service Manager, in the console navigate to Monitoring > System Status > Component Status, click Start, and then select Configuration Manager Service Manager.
+To use the Configuration Manager Service Manager, in the console go to Monitoring > System Status > Component Status, choose Start, and then choose Configuration Manager Service Manager.
 In the service manager:

-In the navigation pane, expand the site and then Components, and then select the component you want to restart.
+In the navigation pane, expand the site, expand Components, and then choose the component that you want to restart.

-In the details pane, right click on the component and select Query.
+In the details pane, right-click the component, and then choose Query.

-After the status of the component is confirmed, right click on the component again, and select Stop.
+After the status of the component is confirmed, right-click the component again, and then choose Stop.

-Query the component again, to confirm it is stopped, and then right click on the component one more time, and select Start.
+Query the component again to confirm that it is stopped, right-click the component one more time, and then choose Start.

-When you add a Microsoft Intune subscription to the service connection point, it automatically sets the site system role to be online.
-The service connection point does not support offline mode when configured with an Intune subscription.
+The process that adds a Microsoft Intune subscription to the service connection point automatically sets the site system role to be online.
+The service connection point does not support offline mode when it's set up with an Intune subscription.

 When the role installs on a computer that is remote from the site server:

-You must configure the site system server that hosts the role with a Site System Installation Account
+You must set up the site system server that hosts the role with a Site System Installation Account.

 To enable operation, the computer that hosts the service connection point and any firewalls between that computer and the Internet must pass communications through port TCP 443 and port TCP 443 to the following Internet locations.
 The service connection point also supports using a web proxy (with or without authentication) to use these locations.
 If you need to configure a web proxy acccount See: Proxy server support in System Center Configuration Manager.